For Minnesota Rep. Ilhan Omar, re-election turnout is about more than a win

 The intense focus on the Fifth comes down to math.
 Trump has vowed to win Minnesota after a narrow 2016 loss by driving up votes in rural areas and holding ground in the swing suburbs.
 The margin of victory in the Fifth District, which covers Minneapolis and first-ring suburbs such as Robbinsdale and St. Louis Park, could tip the scales in Democrats' favor in both the presidential and U.S. Senate contests.

-“The reality in the Fifth District is it’s in the largest city in the state, very Democratic and for us, we have a lot of low-propensity voters there, folks who don’t vote all the time,” DFL Party Chairman Ken Martin said.
-“The more we can juice turnout there and increase the margin, the more likely it is we are going to win.”
+"The reality in the Fifth District is it's in the largest city in the state, very Democratic and, for us, we have a lot of low-propensity voters there, folks who don't vote all the time," DFL Party Chair Ken Martin said.
+"The more we can juice turnout there and increase the margin, the more likely it is we are going to win."

 The seat has long had a reputation as a "turnout engine" for the DFL.
 In 2016, when Hillary Clinton carried Minnesota by fewer than 45,000 votes, the Fifth District delivered more than 270,000 votes for the Democratic nominee.